-This easy homemade vegan pumpkin bread is known as a "quick bread", just like my recipes for vegan cranberry orange bread, simple zucchini bread, and lemon blueberry bread.
-As the name suggests, a quick bread is just that – a leavened flour-based loaf that does not require yeast or additional time for rising/proofing in order for the bread to increase in volume.
+This easy homemade vegan applesauce pumpkin bread is known as a quick bread.
+As the name suggests, quick bread is a leavened flour-based loaf that does not require yeast or additional time for rising (also known as 'proofing') in order for the bread to increase in volume.
 Quick breads rise while baking, much like cakes and muffins.

-This recipe is inspired by the smash-hit Downeast Maine Pumpkin Bread, originally posted several years ago on Allrecipes.
-With more than seven thousand 5-star reviews and probably as many different versions of it posted all over the internet - vegan and non-vegan - I decided to put my own spin on it using all vegan ingredients and less fat & sugar.
+This recipe was inspired by a hugely popular non-vegan pumpkin bread posted on Allrecipes.
+I decided to put my own spin on it using entirely vegan ingredients and a whole lot less fat & sugar.

 🎃 Ingredients